Last Night in Twisted River: Background

 the last sentence suddenly came to him.
 That was in January 2005, and by August 2005 he had worked his way back to the first sentence and was able to start writing the novel.

 The career of the character Daniel Baciagalupo/Danny Angel in the novel bears numerous similarities to that of John Irving.
 In an October 2009 interview with the New York magazine, Irving stated: "I tried to have fun with the self-referential stuff.
 I felt the need to be a little playful, because there were autobiographical parts of the last novel that were difficult for me."
-In his last novel, Until I Find You (2005) Irving had alluded to his sexual initiation when he was 11, by a woman in her 20s.
+In his last novel, Until I Find You (2005) Irving had alluded to being sexually abused when he was 11, by a woman in her 20s.

 Irving is well known to have been influenced by Victorian authors such as Dickens and Hardy, and American novelists of the same period, including Melville.
 For Last Night in Twisted River, Irving acknowledges two other sources: The Theban Plays of Sophocles, and the Western movie genre.
 To make the novel as authentic as possible, Irving used a cousin in the logging business to help locate "an old-time log-driver alive, alert and literate enough in English to read [his] manuscript" (many loggers in New Hampshire were French-speaking Québécois).
 Irving also researched the restaurant business and its menus and ingredients, calling on the help of friends in the industry.
 The Toronto restaurant where part of the novel is set, whose address is given as 1158 Yonge Street, was based on the real-life restaurant at that address, Pastis Express.Last Night in Twisted River was included in Time magazine's 2009 list of "the fall's most anticipated movies, books, TV shows, albums and exhibits".